-The purpose of the interview is for the student and the field instructor to meet and determine if the proposed match is a good fit.
+The purpose of the interview is for the student and the field instructor to meet and determine if the proposed match is a good fit with regard to the matching variables.
 In addition, both field instructors and students should discuss learning and supervisory styles.
 Both should attend to suggested topics for discussion found on the Placement Confirmation form.
 Both field instructors and students are encouraged to carefully evaluate the proposed match, discussing any reservations and placement requirements before confirmation in order to avoid the need for replacement.